-Our Partnership is bringing the local NHS, councils and communities closer together by establishing a new Board to strengthen joint working arrangements between all organisations involved, and most importantly to further improve health and care for the 2.7 million people living across the area.
+Our Partnership is bringing the local NHS, councils and communities closer together by establishing a Board to strengthen joint working arrangements between all organisations involved, and most importantly to further improve health and care for the 2.4 million people living across the area.

 The creation of the Partnership Board is consistent with our Memorandum of Understanding.

 You can read the Partnership Board's terms of reference here.

 Partnership Board meetings are held in public and are available to view live on our website.

 For more information about the West Yorkshire Health and Care Partnership Board, please contact the team on Westyorkshire.ICS@nhs.net or 01924 317659.